v3aqb/fwlite-cli/readme.rst

   - 0: direct
   - 1: auto (gfwlist)
   - 3: bypass ip in china
-  - 4: bypass ip in LAN
+  - 4: bypass ip in china and LAN
-  - 5: bypass localhost
+  - 5: bypass localhost only
 - Randomize listening port (when listening port is 0)
 - Support Network requires a Proxy (`fwlite#39`_)
 - Supported parent proxy